xbeat/Machine-Learning/README.md

 Understanding Early Stopping Core Concepts

 Early stopping serves as a regularization technique that monitors model performance during training by evaluating a validation set after each epoch.
 When the validation error starts to increase while training error continues to decrease, it indicates potential overfitting.

+## Exploring Linear Regression for Predictive Modeling

+Understanding Linear Regression Fundamentals

+Linear regression forms the backbone of predictive modeling by establishing relationships between variables through a linear equation.
+The fundamental concept involves finding the best-fitting line that minimizes the sum of squared residuals between predicted and actual values.

 ## 6 Types of Clustering Algorithms Beyond K-Means